discrete-notes/discrete-notes.github.io/_posts/2023-03-02-perfect-matching-optional-vertices.md

 In other words, you look for a relaxed
 [perfect matching](https://en.wikipedia.org/wiki/Perfect_matching), where
-it is ok that some vertices are unmatched if they belong to $S$, the *set of optional vertices*.
+it is ok that some vertices are unmatched if they belong to $S$.
+I call $S$ the *set of optional vertices*.

 For example, here is a graph with optional vertices in yellow, and a solution in orange.